monsoonmaelstrom/book2/book2.md

 We stand up and begin to sort out whose clothes are whose, tugging them on as we go.

-Finally we make our way back to the others.
+Finally, we make our way back to the others.
 When we get there Alex takes one look at us, his eyes shifting between Liam and me.
 “Gods, this is so weird,” he mutters before walking away.

 I look at Liam, and we both shrug.